bzm3r/transpose-timing-tests/README.md

  ## Conclusion

-While using subgroup operations does provide a performance boost, especially on Nvidia devices and possibly Intel devices (if subgroup size could be controlled), we do not think it is worth it to base our technology on them on them.
+While using SIMD operations do provide a performance boost on Nvidia devices and especially Intel devices, we will not base our immediate experiments on them.
 This is because:

 1) Subgroup operations are not uniformly supported across graphics APIs.
-For example, DX12 does not support shuffle-XOR SIMD ops.
+For example, DX12 does not support the shuffle-XOR SIMD operation.

 2) The magnitude of the gain is device dependent, and may not be so large when the particular sub-problem we are testing is placed back within its original context.

+There are many observations we have not tried to explain.
+Two that stand out to us:

+1) Why is performance the performance improvement when using subgroup operations on AMD RX 570 marginal?
+2) Why does the `Shuffle8` kernel on Intel devices see a performance jump at threadgroup sizes of 2<sup>8</sup>?

+We would love to hear from those who know how to explain observations we have not commented on (or perhaps, not even noticed)!